Storing and Disposing Cooking Oil

 But disposing of used or rancid cooking oil isn't as easy as you'd think.
 Rinsing it down the drain isn't a good idea, since it can build up in your pipes and lead to slow or clogged drains.
 It can even result in problems for city sewer systems.
 Public works departments recommend putting cooled oil into a sealable, non-recyclable container and disposing of it.

 There's certainly more to cooking oils than meets the eye.
 Still have questions?
-See the links on the next page for lots more information.
+See the links below for lots more information.